 - the steady spread of the deadly atom

 - high standards of strength and sacrifice

 - let us go forth to lead the land we love

 (In the transcript below, the rhetorical devices used are shown in bold, followed by their name in capitals in brackets.
 If you are unsure of the meaning of any of the devices, click on the link or visit Rhetorical devices for a full explanation plus examples.
-Play the video and listen to the man himself as you read the transcript)

 "We observe today not a victory of party but a celebration of freedom, symbolizing an end as well as a beginning, signifying renewal as well as change (TRICOLON, ANTITHESIS & PARALLELISM).
 For I have sworn before you and Almighty God the same solemn (ALLITERATION) oath our forebears prescribed nearly a century and three-quarters ago.

 The world is very different now.
 For man holds in his mortal (ALLITERATION) hands the power to abolish all forms of human poverty and all forms of human life (ANAPHORA) And yet the same revolutionary beliefs for which our forebears fought (ALLITERATION) are still at issue around the globe -- the belief that the rights of man come not from the generosity of the state but from the hand of God (ANTITHESIS),